firmata/protocol/spi-proposal.md

 bit 3 (CS_START_ONLY) for the first transfer, bit 2 (CS_DISABLE) for any middle transfers and finally bit 4 (CS_END_ONLY) for the last transfer.
-Another option, `CS_TOGGLE` (bit 5) allows the user to specify whether or not the CS pin should be toggled at the end of the message (typical SPI behavior) or between each byte sent (edge case).
+Another option, `CS_TOGGLE` (bit 5) allows the user to specify whether or not the CS pin should be toggled at the end of the message (typical SPI behavior) or between each word sent (edge case).

 ```